ivanmmarkovic/python-jwt/README.md

 ```

-extract_claim(token, claim: str)
+extract_claim(token: str, claim)

 ```

 ### Extract jwt from token

-You can extract jwt as a dictionary from token with *extract_jwt* function which takes token as argument.
+You can extract jwt as a dictionary from token with *extract_jwt_dictionary_from_token* function which takes token as argument.
 Then you can set expiration time or overwrite other claims.

 ```